Medical Equipment Removal Options

 Auctioning Used Medical Equipment

-Ready to take the next step?
-Please fill out our online form, and a member of our team will follow up to discuss your equipment and available options.
+If you are considering removing, replacing, renting, or decommissioning equipment, the ROS team can help evaluate your options and recommend the most appropriate path forward.
+To get started, please fill out our online form, and a member of our team will follow up to discuss your equipment and available options.

 Frequently Asked Questions About Medical Equipment Removal Options